-As your kids are participating in various sports throughout the year, it is an important key point to keep them safe.
-In the U.S., about 30 million children and teens participate in a sports organization of some kind, and it is reported that there are over 3.5 million injuries per year.
+As your kids are participating in various sports throughout the year, it is important to keep them safe.
+In the U.S., about 30 million children and teens participate in a sports organization of some kind, and there are over 3.5 million injuries reported each year.

 How can you differentiate between a major and minor injury?